Mexican Shrimp Salad

 - Omitting the red pepper flakes in the shrimp portion of the recipe

-- You can use a Louisiana style hot sauce instead of the Mexican style I suggest as it is a little more mild.
+- You can use a Louisiana style hot sauce instead of the Mexican style I suggest as it is a little milder.
 Sriracha will certainly make this spicier, so if that’s what you use, I suggest cutting back to about 1 -2 teaspoons instead of the full tablespoon.

 - Use less of the minced jalapeño in the salad or leave it out completely